-Registering a limited liability company through the YTJ online service costs €240.
-Registration in a printed form costs €380 (2022).
+Registering a limited liability company in the YTJ service costs €240 for alternative A, the "guided set-up package", and €320 (2023) for alternative B, the "start-up notification package".
 Check the current price at www.prh.fi/en > Trade Register > Price list and payment instructions > Handling fees.